 - Link tracking to detect specific engagement

-LinkedIn: Social Approach and Credibility Channel: LinkedIn allows for a less formal approach, builds credibility through profiles/recommendations, and bypasses email filters.
-Hot prospect tactics on LinkedIn:
+LinkedIn: Social Approach and Credibility Channel: LinkedIn allows for a less formal approach, enhances credibility through profiles/recommendations, and bypasses email filters.
+LinkedIn tactics for hot prospects:

 - Engage with prospect’s posts before direct message (like + relevant comment)